ninedotnine/bugfree-computing-machine/README.md

 hsax
 ----

 hsax is an assembler for eXtended Stack Machine assembly.
+It is documented in `doc/Stack_Machine_Assembler.html`.
 Build it with `ghc Hsax.hs` and run it with `./Hsax <file>`. eXtended Stack Machine assembly files typically end with `.sax`.

 bcmcc
 -----